TotalMiner/totalminer.github.io/lua/functions/getters/get_cursor_point.md

 ## get_cursor_point

-Get the world point of the players block cursor.
+Get the world point of the context actor block cursor.

 ___